ElektraInitiative/PermaplanT/.github/PULL_REQUEST_TEMPLATE.md

 But also the PR creator should check these points when getting a PR done:
 -->

+- [ ] I've tested the code via issue description
+- [ ] I've tested the code via requirements
-- [ ] I've tested the code
+- [ ] I've tested the code with concurrency (several browsers on the same map)
-- [ ] I've read through the whole code
+- [ ] I've read through the code
-- [ ] I've read through the whole documentation
+- [ ] I've read through the documentation
 - [ ] I've checked conformity to guidelines
 - [ ] I've checked conformity to requirements
-- [ ] I've checked that the requirements are tested
+- [ ] I've checked that the requirements are automatically tested